psanch21/VAE-GMVAE/README.md

   --num_imgs NUM_IMGS               Images to plot
   --extra_name EXTRA_NAME           Extra name to identify the model
 ```
+## Model selection
+The selection of a model is done through the model_name parameter.
+It can take the following values:

+-model1: VAE implemented using dense neural networks.
+-model2: VAE implemented using CNNs
+-model3: GMVAE (instability issues)
+-model4_bias: GMVAE implemented using dense neural networks
+-model5: GMVAE implemented using CNNs.

 ## Examples of use

 ## Results

 ## Acknowledgments